The Keystone XL Pipeline: Facts and Fairytales

 FAIRY TALE • This is according to TransCanada.
 The reality is a very different:

 Not that TransCanada will be overly concerned if their pipelines do leak.
 The government requires pipelines to pay into the Oil Spill Liability Trust Fund so that taxpayers will not have to pay for spill cleanup.
 However, TransCanada knows full well of the loophole that exempts pipelines carrying “unconventional” oil (the Keystone XL’s dilbit) from paying into this fund.
-So while TransCanada’s website claims that they, not landowners, are 100 percent responsible for cleaning up a pipeline leak (which is true), they conveniently neglect to state that it will be the American taxpayers footing the bill for them to mop up their own messes.
+So while TransCanada’s website claims that they, not landowners, are 100 percent responsible for cleaning up a pipeline leak (which is true), they conveniently neglect to state that it will be the American taxpayers who foot the bill for them to do this.

 America Does Not Need Even One More Pipeline